Handball in India

 Handball in India is controlled by the Handball Association of India.
 It was founded by Jagat Singh Lohan from Rohtak, Haryana, who was an alumnus of YMCA College of Physical Education of Madras.
 His efforts during Munich Olympics helped in establishing HFI.
 The member states were Andhra Pradesh, Uttar Pradesh, Haryana, Vidharbha and Jammu and Kashmir.
-He was also elected as first secretary general of Handball Federation of India.
+He was also elected as the first secretary general of the HFI.